Lee Myung-bak: Presidency (2008–2013)

 United Arab Emirates boosted Lee's popularity.
 His approval rating in January 2010 stood at 51.6%.

-Former president Kim Young-sam expressed negative outlooks on Lee's role as the president and his influence between South Korea and Japan according to a WikiLeaks file.
 As of late 2011, Lee's administration had a series of corruption allegations surrounding certain high-ranking government employees.

 Education policy

 The Lee administration introduced a tailor-made educational system and established the National Scholarship Foundation, which offers services such as student loans and loan counseling.
 In addition, the government promoted an income contingency pay-later plan to help out those struggling to pay tuition fees.
+The income-contingent loan program, implemented in 2010, allowed students to repay tuition loans after securing sufficient income, thereby reducing the financial burden on students from low-income families.